-In this post, I’ll share what I learned about the candidates through online research, and close with how I would vote if I were a City resident.
+In this post, I’ll share what I learned about the candidates through online research.

 Mr. Hutchison’s campaign slogan is “Principled and practical leadership.
 Common sense for our City, respect for our residents.”
 His priorities are “sound financial stewardship, management of growth for the benefit of our residents, protection of our City’s environment, and improvements in our City’s ethics policy.”
 His website is at www.hutchisonnaples.com.